-On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic, which continues to spread throughout the United States and other parts of the world.
-The spread of COVID-19 has caused several states and cities to declare states of emergency or disaster proclamations.
-State and local governments, together with public health officials, have recommended and mandated precautions to mitigate the spread of the virus, including the closure of local government facilities and parks, schools, restaurants, many businesses and other locations of public assembly.
-Although many of the restrictions have eased across the country, the pandemic has yet to show substantial signs of decline in the U.S. Some areas are re-imposing closures and other restrictions due to increased rates of COVID-19 cases.
+In March 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic, which continues to spread throughout the United States and other parts of the world.
+The spread of COVID-19 has brought about many precautions at the state and local government levels to mitigate the spread of the virus, including the closure of local government facilities and parks, schools, restaurants, many businesses and other locations of public assembly.
+In recent months, many of the restrictions have eased across the country; however, the potential for future closures and other restrictions related to COVID-19 remains.

-As a result, the COVID-19 pandemic is significantly affecting overall economic conditions in the United States.
-The economic impact of these conditions is materially impacting our business and is expected to continue to adversely impact our strategic verticals and our business in general.
-For example, beginning in the second half of March 2020 and continuing into the third quarter of fiscal 2020, we and our clients have experienced a decline and subsequent partial recovery in payment volume and the number of transactions processed, and therefore, a decline and subsequent partial recovery in revenue in our strategic verticals.
-Our payment volume was \$0.8 billion, \$1.0 billion, \$1.2 billion, \$1.2 billion, \$1.3 billion, \$1.3 billion, \$1.3 billion, \$1.3 billion and \$1.3 billion for the months of April, May, June, July, August, September, October, November and December 2020, respectively.
-Further, for April through December 2020, a significant portion of our revenue and payment volume within our Merchant Services segment and our Proprietary Software and Payments segment was derived from our education and public sector strategic verticals.
-Due to the temporary closure of schools and many local government facilities throughout the nation, we expect the combined revenue and payment volume from multiple of these and other strategic verticals will be adversely impacted for the duration of the closure.
-There are no reliable estimates of how long the pandemic will last, how many people are likely to be affected by it or the duration or types of restrictions that will be imposed.
+The COVID-19 pandemic has significantly affected overall economic conditions in the United States.
+The economic impact of these conditions materially impacted our business and is expected to continue to adversely impact our strategic verticals and our business in general.
+For example, beginning in the second half of March 2020 and continuing into the current period, we and our clients experienced a decline and subsequent partial recovery in payment volume and the number of transactions processed, and therefore, a decline and subsequent partial recovery in revenue in our strategic verticals.
+Our payment volume has fluctuated since March 2020 as a result of the impacts of the COVID-19 pandemic.
+Further, a significant portion of our revenue and payment volume within our Merchant Services segment and our Proprietary Software and Payments segment was derived from our education and public sector strategic verticals.
+Due to the ongoing partial closure of schools and many local government facilities throughout the nation, we expect the combined revenue and payment volume from multiple of these and other strategic verticals will be adversely impacted for the duration of the closure.
+Despite positive developments, such as the availability of vaccines, there are no reliable estimates of how long the pandemic will continue, how many people are likely to be affected by it or the duration or types of restrictions that will be imposed.
 For that reason, we are unable to predict the long-term impact of the pandemic on our business at this time.